 8. Stuðlafoss

-Stuðlafoss is another recently discovered natural wonder in Iceland because of the diversion of the rivers for hydroelectric power.
+East Iceland is home to Stuðlafoss, another recently discovered natural wonder in Iceland because of the diversion of the rivers for hydroelectric power.
 It is reminiscent of the Svartifoss waterfall.
 However, it has historically been much more challenging to access than Svartifoss.

 Stuðlafoss is also called the Basalt Column Waterfall in English.
 It is in the Eastern region of Iceland, close to the Stuðlagil Canyon.
 It is one of the better-kept secrets of the Icelandic landscape and is a draw for outdoor enthusiasts.